GOPIK74/Mapstore/README.md

 **"Installation and Configuration Guide for MapStore and GeoServer Using Apache Tomcat (v9)"**

----

-### 📄 **Preparation/Understanding Document**

-This document outlines the prerequisites, installation steps, and configuration procedures for setting up MapStore and GeoServer using Apache Tomcat 9 on a local system.

----

 ####  **1. Prerequisites**

 * Basic understanding of Java web applications.